Vendee Globe – Solving problems . . .

 “If the boat can be repaired I want to go back.”
 Beyou emphasised.

-Armel Tripon climbed the fifteen metres up the mast on board L’Occitane en Provence on Friday to re fix his J3 sail and secure the rig.
+Armel Tripon climbed the fifteen metres up the mast on board L’Occitane en Provence on Friday to refix his J3 sail and secure the rig.

 A successful first ascent up the mast was completed on Friday.
-Armel has managed to re-set a sail which now holds the boat’s mast in place and prevents it from going aft – which is a major function of the broken J3.
+Armel has managed to re-set a sail to hold the boat’s mast in place, as a forestay – a major function of the broken J3.

-The dangerous operation is now carried out and he is able to use his mainsail and set the headsails fitted to the top of the mast.
+The dangerous operation now carried out and he is able to use his mainsail and set the headsails fitted to the top of the mast.

-He has fallen behind the leaders who are one weather system ahead, possibly 1,000 miles behind in the Doldrums, and it will take 24 hours to get out of the area of light winds, to begin the chase again.
+He has fallen behind the leaders who are one weather system ahead, possibly being 1,000 miles behind at the Doldrums, and it will take 24 hours to get out of the area of light winds, to begin the chase again.

 Following the passing of Storm Theta a number of Vendee Globe boats are recovering.